shunte88/oledup/README.md

 The front panel acrylic is routed and polished to incorporate the screen.

 Given the acrylic is an opaque grey a small window is developed by routing out a channel on the back of the panel leaving 2mm of material.
-Take care not to blow through the panel, work a test piece of material adjusting the router depth until the desired transparency is obtained.
+Take care not to blow through the panel, work a test piece of material adjusting the router depth until the desired depth and  transparency is obtained.

 The channel is then polished to full transparency with wet and dry emery.
-1000, 2000, 3000, and 7000 are used and finally polished with Meguiars Mirror Glaze
+1000, 2000, 3000, and 7000 are used and finally polished with Meguiars Mirror Glaze.
+Somewhat overkill but it does the job.

 </p>
 <p>